chucumber/mctoolkit/_posts/0001-01-01-a-space-for-agency.markdown

 Use sticker activism: Let participants design and place homemade stickers in the public space with personal messages.</li>
   </ul>
   <p style="color: var(--color-br);">
-  <i>TIP: Frame the public action as gentle but radical.
-Visibility doesn’t need to be loud—it can be deliberate, poetic, and collective.</i>
+TIP: Frame the public action as gentle but radical.
+Visibility doesn’t need to be loud—it can be deliberate, poetic, and collective.
   </p>
 </details>